 Transitioning from children's autism services

-Transition means a time of changes.
-It usually refers to the period when young people start to prepare for adulthood.
+Transition from childhood to adulthood can be a time of great anxiety for those with ASD and their carers.
+'Transitions' usually refers to the period when young people start to prepare for adulthood.
 For someone with autism, a period of transition can be a time of great anxiety.

 Transition planning should address all areas of the young person's life including further education, employment, independent living, or health and community inclusion.
 Young people with autism may need further support developing social skills.

 Special education needs statement and education, health and care plan